Tom Melhuish 6 min read

 Long-term vs. Short-term Business Energy Contracts

 When you decide to take out a business energy contract, you will need to decide on whether you want to take out a fixed short- or longer-term contract, which can be a tricky decision to make with the current market.
-In the guide, we look into the differences, pros, and cons to help you decide on what length of contract is best for your business.

 Differences between fixed long-term and short-term contracts